 - A maximum possible fine of $500.

 Any of the penalties above can have long-lasting effects on your life and your freedoms.
 A criminal record can be hard to explain, but there are defenses that are available to protect your rights.

 Consult a Northern Arizona Criminal Defense Attorney

-If you have been charged with misdemeanor assault in Arizona, an experienced attorney at the Law Offices of Shawn B. Hamp can represent you in your defense.
+If you have been charged with misdemeanor assault in Arizona, an experienced attorney at the The Hamp Law Offices can represent you in your defense.